-This day looked like it was going to be fairly strenuous and action packed, so what better way to start off than with a good old substantial breakfast.
-Although the motel didn’t have a breakfast room, there was a very convenient family run place just over the parking lot.
-We can’t remember the name at all, we remember it being fairly basic but comfortable inside, and there being the usual array of American breakfast fare.
-We both consumed an unhealthy quantity of carbohydrate based foods and coffee, and set off for the National Park.
+This day looked like it was going to be fairly strenuous and action-packed.
+So what better way to start off than with a good old substantial breakfast.
+Although the motel didn’t have a breakfast room, there was a very convenient family-run place just over the parking lot.
+We can’t remember the name at all, we remember it being fairly basic but comfortable inside.
+It had the usual array of American breakfast fare.
+We both consumed an unhealthy quantity of carbohydrate-based foods and coffee, and set off for Zion National Park.

 We took one final visit into the Visitor Centre and then jumped back into the trusty vehicle for the drive round to Bryce Canyon.
-On the way out of Zion, you pass by Checkerboard Mountain, which is a sort-of cone-shaped mass with buff coloured sides, on which some roughly square cracks have appeared.
+On the way out of Zion, you pass by Checkerboard Mountain.
+It’s a sort-of cone-shaped mass with buff coloured sides, on which some roughly square cracks have appeared.
 You have to use the imagination to see it as a checkerboard, but never mind.
-The highway out of the eastern side of the park is pretty and is a good route to take ( not that there’s any other way of getting east from Zion ).
+The highway out of the eastern side of the park is pretty and is a good route to take.
+Not that there’s really any other way of getting east from Zion.

 It took less than two hours to get round to Bryce Canyon, and so we did a bit of ad-hoc hotel selection from the Moon Guide and drove into Ruby’s Inn to check out availability.
 Ruby’s is the famous hotel at Bryce, and is now owned by the Best Western chain.
 To call it a hotel is probably a bit of an understatement.
 It is a massive confusion of accommodation blocks, utilities, shops, restaurants, and other bits and bobs.
-Once we found the reception area they were more than happy to accept us, at an eminently reasonable price, so the decision was made.
-We took the half hour drive round to the block that had our room in it, dumped the bags inside and went of for the now traditional park orientation visit.
+Once we found the reception area they were more than happy to accept us.
+The eminently reasonable price, made the decision easy.
+We took the half hour drive round to the block that had our room in it, dumped the bags inside and went off for the now traditional park orientation visit.

 Bryce Canyon National Park ( www.nps.gov/brca ) is one of the smaller parks we visited, but probably one of the most scenic, and certainly the best for taking jaw dropping photos.
-A couple we know have a large poster print of a sunset shot at Bryce, taken from Sunset Point I think, and this was one of our main motivating factors in going there.
+A couple we know have a large poster print of a sunset shot at Bryce.
+It was taken from Sunset Point I think, and this was one of our main motivating factors in going there.
 We wanted that shot, but taken on our very own cameras.
-So after collecting all the free leaflets and papers and having a quick walk around the Visitor Centre we decided to pass away the evening until dusk by taking photos from the rim of the Bryce Amphitheatre.
+So after collecting all the free leaflets and papers we had a quick walk around the Visitor Centre.
+And then we decided to pass away the evening by taking photos from the rim of the Bryce Amphitheatre.

-Dinner was a fairly quick but acceptable meat based affair in the main restaurant, accompanied by the traditional cold, wet beer, and this was followed up by a return to the room to iron all of those freshly laundered t-shirts and shorts.
-By the end of it, this had been a long day, and we both crashed into the king size bed and slept like a pair of logs.
+Dinner was a fairly quick but acceptable meat-based affair in the main restaurant.
+It was accompanied by the traditional cold, wet beer, and this was followed up by a return to the room to iron all of those freshly laundered t-shirts and shorts.
+By the end of it, this had been a long day.
+We both crashed into the king-size bed and slept like a pair of logs.
 We lead such an exciting life sometimes.